State of emergency in Russia: Introduction and сancellation

-The presidential decree on the introduction of a state of emergency does not require prior coordination with the leadership of the constituent entities of the Federation, but it must be approved by the Federation Council “as soon as possible”, within 72 hours from the date of promulgation of the decree.
-The decree, not approved by the Federation Council for these 3 days, automatically loses force.
+The presidential decree on introducing a state of emergency does not require prior coordination with the leadership of the constituent entities of the Federation.
+Still, it must be approved by the Federation Council "as soon as possible" within 72 hours from the decree's promulgation date.
+A decree automatically loses force if not approved by the Federation Council after three days.
 A presidential decree to extend a state of emergency requires the same approval by the Federation Council.

-Moreover, the decree is subject not only to immediate official publication, but also to immediate publication by radio and television.
+Moreover, the decree is subject to immediate official publication and immediate publication by radio and television.

-The state of emergency is ensured mainly by the internal affairs bodies and the penal system, federal security agencies, the national guard and rescuers.
-In exceptional cases, the military may be used to restrict entry, to protect critical infrastructure, to separate the warring parties, to suppress the activities of illegal armed groups and to eliminate emergency situations and save people.
+The state of emergency is ensured mainly by the internal affairs bodies, the penal system, federal security agencies, the national guard, and rescuers.
+In exceptional cases, the military may be used to restrict entry, protect critical infrastructure, separate the warring parties, suppress the activities of illegal armed groups, eliminate emergencies, and save people.
 At the same time, all troops in the emergency zone are transferred to operational subordination to a single federal agency.

 Permissible limitations

-A presidential decree on the imposition of a state of emergency should contain “an exhaustive list of temporary restrictions on the rights and freedoms of citizens of the Russian Federation, foreign citizens and stateless persons, the rights of organizations and public associations”.
+A presidential decree on the imposition of a state of emergency should contain "an exhaustive list of temporary restrictions on the rights and freedoms of citizens of the Russian Federation, foreign citizens and stateless persons, the rights of organizations and public associations".

-The State of Emergency Act provides for three groups of time limits that the president may impose.
+The State of Emergency Act provides three groups of time limits the president may impose.